Riad Siwan, a luxurious and tranquil sanctuary in the ancient medina of Marrakesh.

-” Life in the riad focuses inwards, a design principle favoured in Islamic notions of privacy.
-The austere exterior hides the family within, the privacy of family life protected from public gaze.
-The name ‘riad’ comes from the Arabic word for a garden, an important feature of the internal environment, where trees and arcades create a peaceful oasis, lush with plants and cooled by fountains and pools. “
+Life in the Riad focuses inwards, a design principle favoured in Islamic notions of privacy.
+The name ‘Riad’ comes from the Arabic word for a garden, where trees and arcades create a peaceful oasis, lush with plants and cooled by fountains and pools.

 The Dining Room

 One of the most delightful artworks in Riad Siwan is to be found in the dining room – four hundred and forty droplets of mouth-blown glass that appear to fall from an open roof like glistening raindrops.
 The rough horse-shoe arches of the central pillars cast back to the room’s original use as a kitchen and store room, but soft tones of taupe and purple coupled with the burnished lustre of the tadelakt walls give a glow of romanticism to this beautiful room.